 With their fourth child on the way, Greg and Rachel Denning were living the American dream.
 They had a nice house with a white-picket fence in a good neighborhood in Utah.
 Greg had a great job as a high school teacher.
 They had a couple of cars and even a couple of dogs.
+According to a study by GoBankingRates, Utah was listed as the 17th most expensive state to live in.

 “We were settling in for life,” said Greg.